iem-projects/sysson/doc/Cache.md

     val secStats = sec.stats.!!
 ```

+__Note__: If there are sections across multiple dimensions, the stats cover a _larger_ area than `sec` itself: They reflect the union set of all orthogonal per-dimension sections.
+For example, if there are 17 pressure levels and 72 latitudes, getting the stats for a section which selects `plev` from 4 to 6 and `lat` from 10 to 19 yields an object which is the union of the slice of `plev` from 4 to 6 across all latitudes with the slice of `lat` from 10 to 19 across all pressure levels.
+So the `mean`, `min`, `max` etc. values specifically are not the mean, min and max of the sectioned `3 * 10 = 30` values, but actually of the strips whose cross section represents those 30 values.
+The strips in this example have a combined size of `3 * 72 + 10 * 17 - 3 * 10 = 356`.

 ## Disk location

 The caches are located in `$SYSSON_HOME/data/cache`.
 The cache is truncated to 1 MB at the moment.